Gettings started with Web service

 Make sure the Web and JavaEE: WebServices (JAX-WS) bundled plugins are enabled.
 The plugins are activated by default.
-If the plugins are disabled, enable them on the Plugins page as described in Managing plugins.
+If the plugins are disabled, enable them on the Plugins page as described in Manage plugins.

 Enabling Web Services Development Support through a Dedicated Facet